Tactile-based Object Retrieval From Granular Media: Method

 \section{Method}

 We formulate our problem as follows.
 A robotic manipulator is presented with a workspace filled with granular media.
-An object is buried completely under the granular media, placed such that the gripper can contact it by moving forward, but with unknown orientation or exact position.
+An object is buried completely under the granular media, placed with unknown orientation or exact position, such that the object is in the way of the gripper and a contact is guaranteed if the gripper moves straight forward.
 The goal of the manipulator is to retrieve the buried object, by lifting it clear of the granular environment.
 We assume that the object can start out fully buried with no part visible from the surface.
 Our goal is to perform the task without relying on vision and using only touch sensing.

 Tactile sensing in granular media requires the ability to distinguish between readings due to ubiquitous contacts with the granules themselves, and readings indicating contact with the target object.
 As explained later in this section, we use a simple filtering technique to make this distinction.
 However, the nature of operation in such environments increases the noise inherent in any tactile sensor.
-We thus need an exploration policy that is well suited for handling tactile noise and spurious or erroneous readings.
+We thus need an exploration policy that is well-suited for handling tactile noise and spurious or erroneous readings.

 Rather than attempting to handle sensor noise via heuristics or further signal processing, we achieve a high level of robustness by formulating the object retrieval task as a learning problem, trained in the presence of noise.
 We describe this formulation next, and show how it leads to the natural emergence of a pushing behavior that has the role of reducing uncertainty before a grasp is attempted.
 Finally, we will discuss our training curriculum, which enables training of this policy in simulation followed by zero-shot transfer to hardware.